My talk on the Evolution of our Plant-based dietary guidelines created much discussion at the Low Carb Universe event in Mallorca last week.

 It is a challenging topic, but I truly believe people have the right to know the influences on our dietary guidelines.
 Influences which are shaping them into vegetarian/vegan Rule-Books.
 It is about choice.
 It is about health, yours and mine.

-The Legacy of the Temperance Movement … in an attempt to stop us consuming alcohol and meat, has created the processed food industry and now the Vested Interests and Ideology and now the cereal industry and coca-cola, are dictating health policy and shaping dietary and health guidelines.
+The Legacy of the Temperance Movement … in an attempt to stop us consuming alcohol and meat, have we allowed the processed food industry to create our food supply?
+Are we simply going to sit back and watch Vested Interests and Ideology (with the backing of the cereal industry and coca-cola) to dictate health policy and continue to shape our dietary and health guidelines?

 Time to separate Church and Plate.